Occupational Therapy and Autism: Strategies for Engagement

 Self‑regulation refers to an individual's ability to manage their emotions, behavior, and sensory responses effectively.
 Many individuals with autism struggle with self‑regulation, which can hinder engagement in daily activities.

-Occupational therapists employ a range of techniques, such as deep breathing exercises, sensory breaks, and mindfulness activities, to help individuals with autism develop self-regulation skills.
-These strategies enable individuals to better cope with stress, regulate their sensory responses, and engage more fully in activities.
+Occupational therapists employ a range of techniques, such as deep breathing exercises, sensory breaks, and mindfulness activities, to help individuals with autism develop self‑regulation skills.
+Tools like a fidget cube or a stress‑relief squeeze ball can be incorporated into these breaks, enabling individuals to better cope with stress, regulate their sensory responses, and engage more fully in activities.

 Collaborative Approach